Attidjany/Rork-zurb-studio/VERCEL_DEPLOYMENT.md

 # ZURB Studio - Vercel Deployment Guide

+## Architecture Overview

+**Important**: Only the backend API is deployed to Vercel.
+The mobile app runs locally or on devices via Expo Go.

+- **Backend API**: Runs on Vercel at `https://zurbstudio.vercel.app`
+- **Mobile App**: Runs locally via `bun start`, connects to Vercel backend
+- **Development**: You develop locally, the app talks to your deployed Vercel backend

+# ZURB Studio - Vercel Deployment Guide

 ## Critical Environment Variables

 You MUST set these environment variables in Vercel for the app to work: